Some notes on concentration for $\alpha$-subexponential random variables: A generalized Hanson--Wright inequality

-Our first result is an extension of the Hanson--Wright inequality to random variables with bounded Orlicz norms of any order $\alpha \in (0,2]$.
-This complements the results in \cite{GSS19}, where the case of $\alpha \in (0,1]$ was considered.
-Note that for $\alpha = 2$, we get back the actual Hanson--Wright inequality.
+In this note, we provide an extension of the Hanson--Wright inequality to random variables with bounded Orlicz norms of any order $\alpha \in (0,2]$.
+This complements the results in \cite{GSS19}, where the case of $\alpha \in (0,1]$ was considered, while for $\alpha = 2$, we get back the actual Hanson--Wright inequality.